 While the cuirassiers charge uphill in the face of britsh guns

 After several rounds of combat the cuirassiers are routed

-Ney is caught by the rout and killed by the advancing dragoons
+Ney is caught in the rout and killed by the advancing dragoons

 It's now 16:00 and the prussians show up on the imperial right

-A unit is caught unable to form square while the infantry moves in square
+A unit is caught, unable to form square while the prussian infantry enters already formed in square

 The garrison of Hugoumont also moves forward

-The Duke waves his hat, the prearranged signal for a general advance across all the line
+The Duke waves his hat, the prearranged signal for a general advance along the line

 The prussian battery is destroyed by an accurate volley from the french